Hudson Union Society

 The Hudson Union Society is a members-only institution based in New York City that runs weekly celebrity showcases.
 The Hudson Union events, generally hosted by co-founder Joseph Pascal, feature special guests and audience interaction.
 Since its inception, the Hudson Union has hosted over 700 celebrities.

+The organization has EIN 22-3834700 as a 501(c)(3) Public Charity; in 2020 it claimed total revenue of $226,826 and total assets of $59,865.

 History

 The Hudson Union was created by Joseph Pascal and Louise Mensch, with the support of Princess Badiya of Jordan.
 All graduates of the University of Oxford in the U.K., they took inspiration from the Oxford Union.

 Notable speakers

 The Hudson Union has hosted a variety of speakers, including: